Bramcals/MLOps-in-a-day-Tutorial-Guide/README.md

     a.
 Scope Level: `Machine Learning Workspace`

+    >**Note**: If you are unable to select your **Machine Learning Workspace**, do the following steps:

+    - Quit the `New Azure service connection` dialog
+    - Refresh or reload the web browser
+    - Perform steps 1 - 3
+    - In step 4, change the `Scope level` to **Subscription** and then select your **Resource group**
+    - Please remember to name your service connection as `quick-starts-sc`
+    - Grant access permission to all pipelines

     b.
 Subscription: Select the Azure subscription to use.

     > **Note**: It might take up to 30 seconds for the **Subscription** dropdown to be populated with available subscriptions, depending on the number of different subscriptions your account has access to.